Cultural Calendar

 Pride Month (LGBTQIAA+)

-Each year, we acknowledge Pride Month to affirm and uplift the LGBTQIA+ community throughout the United States.
-Initially celebrated in June in honor of the 1969 Stonewall Riots,, Pride began as a protest, While strides have been made toward mitigating oppression for the LGBTQIA+ community, there is still much to protest.
-Anti-LGBTQ legislation is harming this community all over the country.
-It is a time not only to celebrate the many contributions that the LGBTQIA+ community have contributed to society, but to also speak out as allies against the bills and legislation that harm one of our most vulnerable populations.
-Whether you support LGBTQIA+ businesses, engage in Pride events and parades, donate to organizations that support this community, or speak up and engage in political action, this is a time to come together and show that love is stronger than hate.
+Each June Pride Month holds intentional space to affirm and uplift the diverse LGBTQIA+ community throughout the United States.
+Initially celebrated in June to commemorate the 1969 Stonewall Riots, and serve as a reminder that PRIDE began as a protest in response to police brutality and other injustices against the LGBTQIA+ community.
+While strides have been made toward mitigating oppression of the LGBTQIA+ community, there is still much to protest.
+Anti-LGBTQ legislation and acts of hate are increasing in this country which impacts the safety and rights for individuals.
+Pride Month is a time not only to celebrate the many contributions that the LGBTQIA+ community have given to society, but to also speak out as allies against homophobic/transphobic language and actions that impact this historically marginalized population.
+Whether you support LGBTQIA+ businesses, engage in Pride events and parades, donate to organizations that support this community, or speak up and engage in political action, Pride Month is a time to come together and show that love is always stronger than hate.

 Upcoming Events